alexellis/arkade/README.md

 ## Sponsored apps

 You can now propose your project or product as a Sponsored App.
-Sponsored Apps work just like any other app that we've curated, however they will have a note next to them in the app description `(sponsored)` and a link to your chosen site upon installation.
+Sponsored Apps work just like any other app that we've curated, however, they will have a note next to them in the app description `(sponsored)` and a link to your chosen site upon installation.
 An app sponsorship can be purchased for a minimum of 12 months and includes free development of the Sponsored App, with ongoing support via GitHub for the Sponsored App for the duration only.
 Ongoing support will be limited to a set amount of hours per month.

 When your sponsorship expires the Sponsored App will be removed from arkade, and the ongoing support will cease.
 A Sponsored App can be renewed 60 days prior to expiration subject to a separate agreement and payment.